BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 ## Authorizing Users & Clients

-xyz-app uses OAuth 2.0 to allow users to authorize 3rd party applications to access resources from xyz-app on their behalf.
-There are three workflows supported by xyz-app that can be used to obtain a `Bearer` token to gain access to resources in lieu of user credentials or client tokens.
+There are four workflows supported by OAuth 2.0 that allow users to authorize an applications to obtain a `Bearer` token to gain access to resources in lieu of user credentials or client tokens.

 1. [Authorization Code](#authorization-code)
 2. [Resource Owner Password Credentials](#resource-owner-password-credentials)